A lot of math goes into the coffee extraction process. Public domain photo.

 Composed of over 1,800 chemical components, coffee is one of the most widely-consumed drinks in the world.
 The seeds (coffee beans) from the plant of the same name are roasted and ground, allowing a flow of hot water to extract their soluble content.
 Undissolved solids are filtered from the dissolved particles, and the resulting liquid becomes the concoction that much of the population drinks every day.

 Brewers have developed numerous techniques to prepare the popular beverage.
 All techniques are based on leaching via a solid-liquid extraction, and each method aims to produce the best quality coffee possible – a subjective feat that, despite evaluations from professional coffee tasters, is often a matter of personal preference.
 Because so many chemical compounds comprise a single batch of coffee, determining precise correlations between the solubles’ physical parameters and the beverage’s quality is difficult.
 However, understanding the mathematics of extraction can help identify the influence of various parameters on the final product.
-In a paper publishing next week in the SIAM Journal on Applied Mathematics, Kevin M. Moroney, William T. Lee, Stephen B.G.
+In a paper publishing today in the SIAM Journal on Applied Mathematics, Kevin M. Moroney, William T. Lee, Stephen B.G.
 O’Brien, Freek Suijver, and Johan Marra present and analyze a new multiscale model of coffee extraction from a coffee bed.

 While past studies have investigated the mathematics of coffee extraction, researchers have previously paid little attention to the drip filter brewing system.
 Drip filter machines make up about 10 million of the 18+ million coffee machines sold yearly in Europe, and involve pouring hot water over a bed of coffee grounds housed in a filter.
 Gravity pulls the water through the filter, extracting coffee solubles from the grains during the flow.